 Seed is the first link in the food chain.
 Yet women as seed breeders are invisible in the intellectual property regimes linked to seed.
 Seed, which used to be saved and bred by women, is now the ‘intellectual property’ of the chemical corporations, which are now also the seed corporations controlling 73 % of the world’s seed supply.
 When these corporations patent seed, they collect royalties.
 Royalties on seed mean higher seed costs.
 Seed in women’s hands is renewable and ‘open-source’, to be freely shared and saved.
 Patented seed becomes non-renewable.
 Saving and exchanging seed becomes an intellectual property crime.
 When women sow seed, they pray ’may this seed be exhaustless’.
 Corporations work on the philosophy ’may this seed be terminated so our profits are exhaustless’.

 "Seed is the first link in the food chain.
-Yet women as seed breeders are
+Yet women as seed breeders are invisible in the intellectual property regimes linked to seed."

 High costs of seed means debt.
 In India 250,000 farmers have committed suicide due to debt, mainly in the cotton belt, since seed monopolies were established through the introduction of Bt cotton.
 Each farmer who commits suicide leaves behind a widow.